bktsim/bktsim/README.md

 <p align="center">
     Hi there!
 I'm Brendon.
-I write software and like learning new things.
+I like writing software and learning new things.
 </p>